peteryuhang/code-knowledge/the-pragmatic-programmer.md

   - Ask yourself how decoupled your design is from changes in the real world
     - Don't rely on the properties of things you can't control (eg. don't use the telephone as customer id)
 - Toolkits and Libararies
-  - When you bring in a toolkit, ask yourself whether it imposes changes on your code that shouldn’t be there
+  - When you bring in a toolkit, ask yourself whether it imposes changes on your code that shouldn't be there
     - Isolate the imposed change will make it easier (eg. EJB transaction related logic, AOP logging)
 - Code
   - Keep your code decoupled
-    - eg. If you need to change an object’s state, get the object to do it for you
+    - eg. If you need to change an object's state, get the object to do it for you
   - Avoid global data
     - eg. Singleton pattern
     - Your code is easier to understand and maintain if you explicitly pass any required context into your modules